 We have heard a lot of chat recently about deadly nightshade and fears that it is appearing in domestic gardens.
 However, in many instances it is actually a completely different plant called Woody Nightshade which is growing.
 It evens grows out of my school hedge!
 Whilst it’s not as toxic as it’s deadly namesake, its berries should still never be eaten.
 In fact NO berries should ever be eaten unless a responsible adult says it’s OK (or it comes in a punnet from Waitrose!)
 If you are worried about what is in your garden or just want to learn more, here are some images of the two plants and some interesting facts to correctly identify whether they are deadly or woody nightshade…

-Woody Nightshade’s latin name is Solanum dulcamara, so a completely different family altogether.
+Woody Nightshade’s latin name is Solanum dulcamara.
 It actually belongs to the same family as the humble potato and tomato.
 Don’t let that fool you into eating it though!
-However it’s just the common name that causes confusion between the woody nightshade and deadly nightshade.

 The flowers of Deadly Nightshade appear as a single flower while the Woody plant’s flowers grow in clusters: